Blobfolio/riprip/README.md

     --no-cache-bust
                   Do not attempt to reset the optical drive cache between each rip pass.
-    --no-trust    Never trust the drive when it says a sector is good;
-                  always get confirmation.
-Requires a paranoia level of at least 2.
     --paranoia <NUM>
                   When a sample or its neighbors have a C2 or read error, treat all samples in the region as supicious until the